spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 </InfoBox>

 Palette provides an installer in the form of a docker container that is temporarily deployed on your laptop, workstation or jump box.
-You can run the installer on any system that has a docker daemon installed and connectivity to Palette and the MAAS identity endpoint.
+You can use the installer on any system that has a docker daemon installed and connectivity to Palette and the MAAS identity endpoint.

 # Prerequisites